-We are proud to be partnering with 17 exceptional nonprofit agencies that provide quality services through our FamilySource Centers [link to FSC page] located citywide.
+We are proud to be partnering with 17 exceptional nonprofit agencies that provide quality services through our FamilySource Centers located citywide.
 FamilySource Centers are one-stop shops that are designed to meet the diverse needs of underserved residents including education, health and resource navigation, to name a few.
 Our impact

 Here is one example of how FamilySource Centers help to improve the lives of residents.
-It is a story of strength and inspiration from our partnering agency Central City Neighborhood Partners (CCNP) [link to ccnp] that runs our FamilySource Center in the Pico Union area near Downtown LA.
+It is a story of strength and inspiration from our partnering agency Central City Neighborhood Partners (CCNP) that runs our FamilySource Center in the Pico Union area near Downtown LA.

 Silvia started coming to the FamilySource Center when she was in third grade and her mother had enrolled her in tutoring and homework assistance programs.
 At the time, Silvia’s family of eight was making $9,600 a year -- well below the federal poverty line -- and neither parents had social security as they are undocumented.
 Her father had intermittent work and her mother has an autistic sister that she cares for.